szym10on/owning-a-server/README.md

 - Save configuration and restart your router.

+3. Allow Minecraft ports to be open for other people to connect to your server.

+- Use 'sudo ufw allow 25565/tcp' and 'sudo ufw allow 25565/udp' to set your Minecraft ports to open.

+- To check if you correctly allowed ports type 'sudo ufw status'.
+This should show allowed ports on your server.

+- If you have any problems try turning off and on your ufw by using 'sudo ufw disable' and 'sudo ufw enable'.

-- Check your public IP by searching 'what is my ip' in your browser.
+4. Check your public IP

+- Search for "what is my ip" in your browser.
 Well done - that's your server public IP!

+---

+## Create remote control of your server via your personal PC with SSH and FTP

+**Now we will allow SSH and FTP to connect to our server.
+This will help with managing your server from your personal PC.
+You will use your main PC to upload, edit and manage your Ubuntu Server**

+1.